realsuayip/realsuayip.github.io/content/posts/django-class-based-views-are-better.md

 Here are some common assertions made to justify function-based usage, I have provided my responses below.

-## My logic is so simple!
+## My logic is so simple

 If your logic is simple, you better use the most primitive base class `View`.
 It’s just a plain wrapper that provides get and post methods.
 You would be more consistent if the remaining views were CBV, you would worry less about future-changes that might introduce some complexity.

-## Generic views just don’t fit my purposes!
+## Generic views just don’t fit my purposes

 If your logic is too complicated, and you can’t find a corresponding CBV you’re probably lying or doing something wrong.
 Just be realistic, at the end